“The armor of a man shall not be on a woman, and neither shall a man

 men.
 The text says that nature teaches us that a man is not to have erect hair.
 Qa-em

-(or possibly pronounced qa-yem) means: “standing, erect and upright.”
+(also pronounced qa-yem) means: “standing, erect and upright.”
+The

 just has one word.
 Dr. Lamsa retained the KJV translation here but polished up the text.